 Hull City completed the signing of George Honeyman on a three-year deal in August 2019.

-The midfielder joined the Tigers from boyhood club Sunderland, first signing for the Black Cats' Academy set-up at the age of ten.
+The midfielder joined the Tigers from boyhood club Sunderland, first signing for the Black Cats' Academy set-up at the age of 10.
 After progressing through the Wearsiders' youth ranks, he was rewarded with a first professional contract at the end of the 2012/13 campaign before being handed a first-team debut when coming off the bench against Bradford City in an FA Cup tie in February 2015.

-The following season saw Honeyman head out on loan to National Conference side Gateshead, where he made nine appearances and netted the first goal of his career when scoring the winner in a 3–2 triumph at Boreham Wood in October 2015.
+The following season saw Honeyman head out on loan to National League side Gateshead, where he made nine appearances and netted the first goal of his career when scoring the winner in a 3–2 triumph at Boreham Wood in October 2015.

-And a week later, he was on the scoresheet again, this time netting in the Sky Bet Championship against Sheffield Wednesday, going on to score seven goals - and two assists - in 45 games in all competitions.
+And a week later, he was on the scoresheet again, this time netting in the Championship against Sheffield Wednesday, going on to score seven goals - and two assists - in 45 games in all competitions.